 Skillcast clients, including Royal Mail, have found games to be incredibly useful in helping to identify strengths and weaknesses as well as offering a clear focus for future initiatives.

 Our serious games are scenario-based, in which your employees are presented with challenging propositions in a realistic context.
 They can accept or reject each proposition with a click or swipe as they try to answer questions within the time limit without losing any lives.
 It is a fun way to reinforce the serious training that employees receive.

 Serious games have been proven to drive behavioural change and improve knowledge retention.
-A quiz is just one example of a kind of a serious game, and can be a great asset to support compliance e-learning.
+A quiz is just one example of a serious game and can be a great asset to support compliance e-learning.
 Most people love a quiz.
 They make people think and add an element of competition, which drives up motivation levels.

-Watch my explanation of the the real benefit of quizzes in this short video.
+Watch my explanation of the real benefit of quizzes in this short video.

 What is gamified learning?

 Gamified learning has helped many of our customers to identify strengths, weaknesses and a clear focus for future initiatives.
 If you'd like to learn more, we have a series of gamification blogs, case studies explaining how we helped Barclays, Société Générale and Royal Mail or and a gaming hub where you can try out one of our themed games.

 Skillcast games present your employees with challenging propositions in a realistic context.
 Learners accept or reject each proposition with a click or swipe, losing lives for each incorrect answer and completing the game within a time limit.
 They are a fun and engaging learning tool with a serious purpose.

 How games improve learning outcomes

 - Improving employee assessments